Buying real estate in Cape Town?

 What's a realistic budget to get a comfortable property in Cape Town as of 2026?

-As of early 2026, the realistic minimum budget to get a comfortable property in Cape Town starts at around R2.5 million (approximately $155,000 or €142,000), which gets you a decent one-to-two-bedroom apartment in a convenient area.
+As of early 2026, the minimum budget to get a genuinely comfortable property in Cape Town is around R2.5 million, which is roughly $155,000 or about EUR 145,000.

 Get fresh and reliable information about the market in Cape Town